-102 A submarine pipeline (water) crosses the inlet 0.1 mile east of Grappler Inlet Entrance daybeacon.
+102 A submarine pipeline (water) crosses the inlet 0.1 mile east of Grappler Inlet Entrance day-beacon.
 A submarine pipeline (water) extends from close west of the public dock, along the centre of Port Désiré, and through the narrows to the entrance of Sugsaw Creek.
 Another submarine pipeline (water) crosses the inlet 0.2 mile east of the public wharf.

-Overhead cables, vertical clearances 9 and 12 m, cross the bay on the north side of Port Désiré.
+103 Overhead cables, vertical clearances 9 and 12 m, cross the bay on the north side of Port Désiré.
 Another overhead cable, vertical clearance 23 m, crosses the inlet 0.2 mile east of the public wharf.
 Overhead cables, vertical clearances unknown, cross the inlet entered south of Grappler Inlet No. 2 daybeacon.

-104 A public wharf with a dock and launching ramp are on the south side of Port Désiré.
+ramp are on the south side of Port Désiré.
 Many private docks are in Port Désiré.